Rakile/deforumation/README.md

+## Installation Tutorial

+Installation Tutorial can be found here [Installation Tutorial](https://youtu.be/7KmtmPlhzNs)

+In the Totorial we go through  Installation process of Deforum.
+And checking that deforum is working.

+Cloning of the git repo to a suitable folder using CMD git clone command.

+Making backup copys of the two files (render.py animation.py) that you need to replace inside , deforum-for-automatic1111-webui\scripts\deforum_helpers\.
+And copying those files render.py animation.py and the deforum_mediator.py that is needed for Deforumation to run.

+Installing requirements, in CMD or using the "run_me_first_install_requirements.bat"

+Starting Deforumation.
+Running mediator.py and deforumation.py in CMD or using the "Deforumation_start.bat"

+And a small test render and showing that Deforumation is controlling the animation in Deforum.

 ## Installation

-Installation Tutorial can be found here [Installation Tutorial](https://youtu.be/7KmtmPlhzNs)

 Get the repo through: `git clone https://github.com/Rakile/deforumation`  or download the zip file and unpack somewhere and unpack it.